lawleyfall2019/110-fall2019/exercises/socialmediaExercise/onlinePresence.md

 - Search for your name, username, and/or email address on social sites like Facebook, Reddit, etc (To search for a username on Reddit, use author:*username*)

 ## Deliverable
 Write a 2-3 paragraph summary of what you found when you searched for yourself.
 How much information about yourself were able to locate?
 More than you expected?
 Less?
 Was there anything you were surprised to find?
 Anything that you chose to remove (you don't have to be specific...)?
 Anything that you would like to make more accessible?

-Upload the document to the dropbox in myCourses.
-This should be submitted by noon on Saturday (December 8).
+Add your LinkedIn profile ID, and then upload the document to the dropbox in myCourses.
+This should be submitted by 3pm on Thursday.